-- 3.11 Outputs, benefits and inclusive growth implications for Phases 1, 2 and 3 of the programme can be summarised as: - Establishing an international reputation that will attract key industry investment, spur new enterprise, Small to Medium Enterprise's and supply chains, to the Leeds City Region; - Creation of high value employment and uplifting skills of local workforce (apprentices, technicians, undergraduates and postgraduates in the skills industry needs) and attracting new international students to Leeds; - Increased retention of graduates in the Leeds City Region; - Growing research and innovation expertise and manufacturing skills across the North; - Leverage significant 'international' private sector and public research investment in Research & Development; - De-risking UK and global HSR projects by providing facilities and expertise to assess track and vehicle designs and prototypes prior to deployment; - Co-location of the HS2 deport, HS2 Yorkshire Hub Station and the IHSRSI provides the catalyst for significant future inward investment and export potential including the development of an Advanced Manufacturing Park - Leeds Council estimate that the AMP will generate 3,000 new jobs; and - Increasing the GVA of the region; - Business Rate income to the Combined Authority as a result of its location in an Enterprise Zone.
+- 3.11 Outputs, benefits and inclusive growth implications for Phases 1, 2 and 3 of the programme can be summarised as: - Establishing an international reputation that will attract key industry investment, spur new enterprise, Small to Medium Enterprise's and supply chains, to the Leeds City Region; - Creation of high value employment and uplifting skills of local workforce (apprentices, technicians, undergraduates and postgraduates in the skills industry needs) and attracting new international students to Leeds; - Increased retention of graduates in the Leeds City Region; - Growing research and innovation expertise and manufacturing skills across the North; - Leverage significant 'international' private sector and public research investment in Research & Development; - De-risking UK and global HSR projects by providing facilities and expertise to assess track and vehicle designs and prototypes prior to deployment; - Co-location of the HS2 deport, HS2 Yorkshire Hub Station and the IHSRSI provides the catalyst for significant future inward investment and export potential including the development of an Advanced Manufacturing Park - Leeds Council estimate that the AMP will generate 3,000 new jobs; and

+- Increasing the GVA of the region; - Business Rate income to the Combined Authority as a result of its location in an Enterprise Zone.

 - 3.12 The key risk, and mitigating action, for this project are: - Securing all the required match funding and follow-on investment.
-The University has secured industry co-investment for Phase 2, but the key risk to this scheme relates to securing the funding for Phase 1.

 - 3.13 The total cost of Phase 1 highlighted previously is forecast at £22.88 million.
 This application seeks funding in the sum of £11.44 million from the Combined Authority towards the costs of delivering Phase 1.
-Funds from the university will be used as match funding (£11.44 million). - 3.14 Funding for phase 2 is currently being sought from other funding sources and private sector investors.
+Funds from the university will be used as match funding (£11.44 million). - 3.14 Funding for Phase 2 is currently being sought from other funding sources and private sector investors.
 This will be substantiated with the scheme's forthcoming full business case.